surfergrl/bica-surf-club/README.md

 Users of the site (and members of the club) are age 8+ and have differing levels of technological know-how.
 Users wil include the surf club members themselves, prospective members, volunteers, sponsors, local residents and visitors.

-The website is in Welsh and English, to be welcoming to all, and to meet the criteria for community sport funding.
+The website's Home page and Contact page are in Welsh and English, to be welcoming to all, and to meet the criteria for community sport funding (i.e. the main portal should be bilingual).

 **Aims of this website:**